addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

      - **Applicable costs**
      - **Notes**
    * - VPC (including Subnets, Route Tables and IntenetGateways).
-     - None
-     - AWS does not charge for the basic VPC building blocks used in this exercise.
+     - None (AWS does not charge for these basic VPC building blocks)
+     - These basic VPC components will be created as part of the CloudFormation Stack.
    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
-     - During this exercise we will be launching three (3) Instances, using Ubuntu Server 16.04 LTS image, which is 'Free tier eligible'.
+     - During this exercise, we will us three (3) Instances.
+The AMI used is Ubuntu Server 16.04 LTS image, which combined with the t2.micro Instance Type, is 'Free tier eligible'.
+The Instances will be launched as part of the CloudFormation Stack.

      It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -
         + $0.00 per hour per EIP that is associated to a running Instance
         + $0.005 per hour per EIP that is NOT associated to a running Instance
      - During this exercise, we will use one (1) EIP.
-This EIP is mapped to an Instance as part of the CloudFormation Stack creation.
+This EIP is allocated and mapped to an Instance as part of the CloudFormation Stack.
    * - Application Load Balancing
      -
         + Between $0.0225 and $0.034 per Application Load Balancer-hour (or partial hour), depending on your region.